keaned98/DansRepo/README.md

-# DanKeane
+# Welcome!
-A collection of some of my recent projects:
+Here is a collection of some of my recent projects:

 I am a recent graduate of Long Island University where I majored in Data Analytics and Business Management.
 I was actively involved on campus, playing collegiate baseball, a member of the Data Analytics Society, and a Dean scholar.